For Faculty

 COMMERCIALIZATION & ENTR RESEARCH (CENTRE) FUNDING INITIATIVE

 The CENTRE funding is an initiative of the Alex.
-Brown Center for Entrepreneurship at UMBC and provides funds for research that leads to potential commercialization of a product or service.
-Any UMBC faculty conducting research in either technical fields (technical entrepreneurship), or social/humanities fields (social entrepreneurship) is encouraged to apply for funding.
-Faculty who receive funds through this initiative are encouraged to file for a patent, expected to publish their research results and be involved in commercializing the research outcomes.
-CENTRE funding prepares faculty for TEDCO MII funding (State of Maryland), Catalyst Funds, or possible awards from NEA, NSF, NIH, etc. Interdisciplinary collaborations (e.g. from humanities and technology) with faculty from different UMBC departments are strongly encouraged.
-Proposals submitted to the CENTRE initiative should contain the following sections:
+Brown Center for Entrepreneurship at UMBC and provides funds up to $15,000 for research that leads to potential commercialization of a product or service.
+Any UMBC faculty with Primary Investigator (PI) eligibility conducting research in either technical fields (technical entrepreneurship), or social/behavioral/policy/humanities fields (social entrepreneurship) is encouraged to apply for funding.
+Faculty who receive funds through this initiative are expected to have a commercialization plan to move their research beyond the university, such as filing for a patent (if applicable), being involved in commercializing the research outcomes, etc. CENTRE funding prepares faculty for TEDCO MII funding (State of Maryland), Catalyst Funds, or possible awards from NEA, NSF, NIH, etc. Interdisciplinary collaborations (e.g. from humanities and technology) with faculty from different UMBC departments are strongly encouraged.
+Proposals submitted to the CENTRE initiative must contain the sections and content outlined below.
+In addition, proposals must adhere to prescribed format requirements (proposals that deviate from the formatting instructions will be returned without review):

-1. Name of Primary Investigator, department, contact information
+1. Name of Primary Investigator, title, department, contact information

-3. Abstract: Should include what it is about, why it should be funded, the potential for commercial or social impact
+4. Abstract (limited to 300 words): Should include what the proposed work is about, why it should be funded, potential for commercial or social impact

-4. Signature of the department’s Chair (email from the Chair is also fine)
+5. Name and signature of the department’s Chair (separate email from the Chair supporting the proposal is also fine)

-• Research Component: Concept Idea or White paper (1 page – valued at 60% of the proposal): NOTE: The research component should be written in plain language that someone with a university degree in a different discipline should be able to understand the content.
+• Research Page: Concept Idea (limited to a single page using 11 pt font or larger with 1″ margins – valued at 50% of proposal): NOTE: The research component should be written in plain language that someone with a university degree in a different discipline than the proposer’s should be able to understand the content.

 1. Description of the research to be done.
-Emphasis should be given on the importance of the problem and novelty of the proposed solution
+Emphasis should be given on the problem, its importance and the novelty of the proposed solution

 2. Existing attempts to solve the problem and why they did not come to fruition